Gizra/og/docs/access.md

 ```

 These permissions are defined in the same way as the group level permissions, in
 an event listener for the `og.permissions` event.
-Here are some example how OG
+Here are some examples how OG
 sets these permissions:

 - `OgEventSubscriber::getDefaultEntityOperationPermissions()`: creates a generic